SimVascular/svZeroDSolver/docs/pages/developer_guide.md

 from source code.
 Please have at Doxygen's [Documentation Guide](https://www.doxygen.nl/manual/docblocks.html) for an introduction into the syntax of writing documentation in C++.
 For more inspiration, you can look at the existing source files and how they use documentation.

+> **&#9432;** Note that undocumented code will fail the automated code checks on Github and cannot be merged.

+**Note that undocumented code will fail the automated code checks on Github and cannot be merged.**

 In the following you can find a short recap of the most important
 commands:

 ### Latex equations